jenelle99/PIC16BProject/README.md

 In 3-4 sentences, describe what problem the project addresses, and the overall approach you will use to solve that problem.

 ## *Planned Deliverables*
-Concisely state what you are aiming to create and what capabilities it will have.
-Are you making a webapp?
-A Python package for others to use?
-Code that creates a novel data set?
-Etc. Please consider two scenarios: - “Full success.”
-What will your deliverable be if everything works out for you exactly as you plan? - “Partial success.”
-What useful deliverable will you be able to offer even if things don’t 100% work out?
-For example, maybe you aren’t able to get that webapp together, but you can still create a code repository that showcases the machine learning pipeline needed to use to support the app.
-Have a contingency plan!

-In each case, please make sure to be clear about what the interface is for your project.
-If you are making an app, then the interface should likely be either a local app or a webapp.
-If you are focusing on scientific computation or data science, then a Jupyter notebook may be an appropriate interface – talk to me if you’re not sure.

 We aim to create a machine learning application to help diagnose mental disorders.
 We will provide a machine learning model to develop an indicator or classifier to determine the mental health state of a person to support early detection.

 Although our data domain is not clear at the moment, it could be audio, biosensor, mobile phone usage, social media, questionnaire, health record, etc, we will analyze the given data to finally make a code that shows data set of results.